Cybersecurity Deep-Dive: 18 Types of Cyberattacks & Prevention Methods

 Conclusion: Know Your Enemy

-Cybercrime is at an all-time high not only because the technology is evolving but because the victims are taken by surprise.
+Cybercrime is at an all-time high, not just because technology is evolving, but because victims are often caught off guard.

-This lapse in cybersecurity awareness is the number one reason why cyberattacks are so common these days.
+This lack of cybersecurity awareness is the primary reason why cyberattacks are so prevalent today.

-Knowledge is power, and this is true for preventing cyberattacks too.
-Know your enemy to know their tactics and how to defend against them!
+Knowledge is power, and this holds true for preventing cyberattacks as well.
+Understand your enemy to learn their tactics and how to defend against them!

 Sources